 Our Top Picks For Golf Simulators Under $500

 The following are our top selections based on our own testing, research, and experience:

 - Phigolf 2 Portable Golf Simulator

 - Rapsodo Mobile Launch Monitor

 - OptiShot 2 Golf Simulator

-The Tittle X takes features of simulator equipment worth thousands of dollars and miniaturizes them into a 7.9g device.
-It uses the E6 simulator software by TruGolf, which is one of the best software options available.
+It takes features of simulator equipment worth thousands of dollars and miniaturizes them into a 7.9g device.
+The latest version uses the E6 CONNECT software by TruGolf, which is arguably the best simulator software currently on the market.

-If you’re looking for a simulator under $500 that has the best chance of improving your game with accurate feedback, this is it.
-For the super-low cost, the accuracy is quite impressive.
-On top of that, it’s great entertainment that captures the feel and enjoyment of golf.
+If you’re looking for a true golf simulator under $500 that has the best chance of improving your game with accurate feedback, this is it.
+On top of that, thanks to the power of E6 CONNECT, it’s great entertainment that captures the feel and enjoyment of golf.

-The Tittle X isn’t designed to use any balls.
-It comes with a toy stick for swinging, although you can swing your own clubs and even hit real balls into a net if you want.
+The SLX MicroSim isn’t designed to use any balls.
+It comes with a sensor and a toy stick for swinging, although you can swing your own clubs with foam balls or even hit real balls into a net if you want.

 This golf simulator is child and beginner friendly.
 We recommend it for recreational golfers.